Temporal-MPI: Enabling Multi-Plane Images for Dynamic Scene Modelling via Temporal Basis Learning: Approach

 \section{Approach}

-Given a set of synchronized multi-view videos of a dynamic scene $\{\mathbf{I}_t^k\}$, where $t=1,2,.\cdot\cdot\cdot,T$ and $k=1,2,\cdot\cdot\cdot,K$ are the frame number and camera indices, respectively, our goal is to construct a \textit{compact} 3D representation which enables \textit{real-time} and \textit{novel-view} synthesis of the dynamic contents at \textit{any} given time $t\in[1,T]$.
-To achieve the goal, one naive option is to calculate and save a separate MPI for every video frame, $\mathcal{M}=\{\textbf{M}_{t} \in \mathbb{R}^{H \times W \times D \times 4}\}_{t=1}^{T}$.
-This however, will be extremely memory- and computation-inefficient (generating $\mathcal{M}$ incurs more than 225$\times T$ MB data and around 2 seconds delay when rendering at VGA resolution \cite{lin2021deep}).
-As such, rather than having to calculate and save MPIs for all video frames in advance or having to calculate an MPI on-the-run, we investigate a novel Temporal-MPI representation with learned temporal basis to compactly encode dynamic variation throughout the entire video.
-An overall pipeline of our approach is shown in Figure~\ref{fig:everall_pipe}.
+Given a set of synchronized multi-view videos $\{\mathbf{I}_t^k\}$ of a dynamic scene, where $t=1,2,.\cdot\cdot\cdot T$ are the frame number, and $k=1,2,\cdot\cdot\cdot,K$ are camera indices, our goal is to construct a \textit{compact} 3D representation which enables \textit{real-time} and \textit{novel-view} synthesis of the dynamic contents at a given time $t\in[1,T]$.
+To achieve the goal, one naive option is to calculate and save a set of separate MPI $\mathcal{M}=\{\mathbf{M}_{t} \in \mathbb{R}^{H \times W \times D \times 4}\}_{t=1}^{T}$ for every video frame.
+This, however, will be extremely memory- and computation-inefficient (generating $\mathcal{M}$ incurs more than 225$\times T$ MB data and around 2 seconds delay when rendering at VGA resolution \cite{lin2021deep}).
+As such, rather than having to calculate and save MPIs for all video frames in advance or having to calculate an MPI on-the-run, we investigate a novel Temporal-MPI representation with learned temporal basis to compactly encode high-frequency variation throughout the entire video.
+An overall pipeline of our approach is shown in Fig.~\ref{fig:everall_pipe}.

 In the following, we will first briefly introduce the vanilla MPI representation in Section \ref{sec:mpi}.
-The temporal basis formulation will be elaborated in Section \ref{sec:formulation}, and the novel-view temporal reconstruction will be explained in Section \ref{sec:reconstruction}.
+Then, the temporal basis formulation will be elaborated in Section \ref{sec:formulation}, and the novel-view temporal reconstruction in Section \ref{sec:reconstruction}.